Giancarlo Stanton Player Props: Yankees vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals pitching staff is 22nd in the league with a collective 8.3 strikeouts per nine innings.
+- The Cardinals pitching staff ranks 24th in MLB with a collective 8.2 strikeouts per nine innings.

-- The Cardinals have a 4.55 team ERA that ranks 24th across all league pitching staffs.
+- The Cardinals have a 4.55 team ERA that ranks 25th across all MLB pitching staffs.

-- Cardinals pitchers combine to surrender the fourth-fewest home runs in baseball (81 total, one per game).
+- Cardinals pitchers combine to allow 82 home runs (one per game), the fourth-fewest in the league.

-- Flaherty makes the start for the Cardinals, his 16th of the season.
-He is 4-5 with a 4.95 ERA and 80 strikeouts in 80 2/3 innings pitched.
+- Montgomery gets the start for the Cardinals, his 17th of the season.
+He is 5-7 with a 3.52 ERA and 85 strikeouts in 92 2/3 innings pitched.

-- The right-hander last appeared on Monday, June 19 against the Washington Nationals, when he went 6 1/3 innings, allowing six earned runs while giving up 10 hits.
+- The left-hander's most recent time out was on Tuesday against the Houston Astros, when he threw 6 2/3 innings, surrendering one earned run while allowing six hits.

 © 2023 Data Skrive.
 All rights reserved.